-How to Use Java Integration Testing in Your Build Process
+How to Use Java Integration Testing

 What is a Java Integration Test?

-- a test uses the database
+- A test uses the database

-- a test uses the network
+- A test uses the network

-- a test reads/writes files or performs other I/O
+- Reads/writes files or performs other I/O

 Unit Test vs. Integration Test